webcrumbs/javascript-crumbs-slides/chapters/prototype/Readme.md

 ### Constructor functions

 #### Warning

-calling a function that is designed to be a constructor but
+Calling a function that is designed to be a constructor but
 omitting the `new` operator may result in a behaviour you could not expect.

 ```js